MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/plan-design/migrate-from-ad-rms-phase1.md

 ## Procedure if you created custom templates before the migration

-If you created custom templates before the migration, either before or after activating Azure RMS, these templates will not be available to users after the migration, even if they are set to **Published**.
+If you created custom templates before the migration, either before or after activating Azure RMS, templates will not be available to users after the migration, even if they were set to **Published**.
 To make them available to users, you must first do the following:

 1. Identify these templates and make a note of their template ID, by running the [Get-AadrmTemplate](https://msdn.microsoft.com/library/dn727079.aspx).